rsquare2010/platformer/part1_README.md

 Nintendo however likes to do things there own way.
 Perhaps there will be some surprises in the future!
 Program your project accordingly.

-## Project Hieararchy

-In the future, other engineers may take on our project, so we'll have to keep it organized given the following requirements below.
-Forming some good habits now will help us later on when our project grows.

-### Game

-- Docs -- Source Code Documentation
-- Assets -- Art assets (With the Sub directories music, sound, images, and anything else)
-- src -- source code(.cpp files) The make file or any build scripts that automate the building of your project should reside here.
-- include -- header files(.h files)
-- lib -- libraries (.so, .dll, .a, .dylib files).
-Note this is a good place to put SDL
-- temp -- This is the directory where your built executable(.exe for windows, .app for Mac, or a.out for Linux) and any additional generated files are put after each build.
-- Game -- Your final deliverable.
-One should be able to copy and paste this directory, and only this directory onto another machine and be able to run the game.
-- ThirdParty - Code that you have not written if any.
-- Tools -- Any tools that you develop can be in this folder (and follow a similar hierarchy)

-Note that src should only contain ".cpp" or ".h" files.
-Why?
-It makes it very fast to do a backup of your src directory as one example.
-Secondly, binary files that are generated often clutter up directories.
-I should not see any binaries in your repository until the final release.

 ## Game Requirements

 The platform game you are building in part 1 has the following requirements.